johanseaxis/acap-native-sdk-examples/web-server/README.md

 # How to use Web Server in ACAP4 Native Application
-This document explains briefly how to build and use [Monkey Web Server](https://github.com/monkey/monkey) in ACAP4 Native.
+This example explains how to build and use [Monkey Web Server](https://github.com/monkey/monkey) in ACAP4 Native SDK with a reverse proxy configuration in Apache server.

+The Apache server is configured using post-install and pre-uninstall scripts features in a native ACAP.
+The post-install script adds a configuration file to apache configuration with reverse configuration for monkey server and applies it to apache, and in the pre-uninstall the configuration is removed.

 Monkey is a fast and lightweight Web Server for Linux.
 It has been designed to be very scalable with low memory and CPU consumption, the perfect solution for Embedded Linux and high end production environments.
 Besides the common features as HTTP server, it expose a flexible C API which aims to behave as a fully HTTP development framework, so it can be extended as desired through the plugins interface.
 The Monkey Web Server [documentation](http://monkey-project.com/documentation/1.5) describes the configuration in detail.

 ## Getting started
 These instructions will guide you on how to execute the code.
 Below is the structure and scripts used in the example: